RAAF Base Amberley: History

 The need for a RAAF base in Brisbane was identified in the 1930s.
-882 acres of land ca 8km south-west of the city of Ipswich was gazetted for defence purposes on 12 December 1938.

-This land was called Jeebropilly by the original land-owners of the Jagera, the Yuggera and Ugarapul clans.
-The name Jeebropilly denotes the flood plain that the region is.
+882 acres of land c.
+8km south-west of the city of Ipswich was gazetted for defence purposes on 12 December 1938.
+The original land-owners, the Jagera, the Yuggera and Ugarapul clans, called the area Jeebropilly, which denoted the flood plain in the region.

-The base was initially planned to house a general purpose squadron with 300 officers and men.
-At the outbreak of World War II the handful of brick buildings were still incomplete and many extra buildings were constructed quickly using wood and fibro.
-The base opened in June 1940 with the first unit based there being No. 24 Squadron.
-From May 1942 the base changed roles from flying operations to mainly assembly and repair of aircraft.
+The base was initially planned to house a general-purpose squadron with 300 officers and men.
+At the outbreak of World War II the handful of brick buildings was still incomplete and many extra buildings were constructed quickly using wood and fibro.
+The base opened in June 1940 with the first occupants being No. 24 Squadron.
+From May 1942, the base changed roles from being a centre of flying operations to assembling and repairing aircraft.

+First troops airlifted into combat

+The base was a major United States Army Air Forces base during 1942 and 1943.
+In September 1942, General Douglas MacArthur and Field Marshal Sir Thomas Blamey, Australian commander of New Guinea Force, decided the key to defending Australia was in New Guinea.
+The US 32nd Infantry Division had arrived in Australia in April 1942 and spent several weeks building its first camp.
+When it was transported to a new camp in July, nearly one third of its troops had been in boot camp only five months previously.
+The division had less than two months of jungle warfare training, which was far short of the year of division-level training required by Army doctrine.
+Nonetheless, U.S. officers decided it was the most combat-ready unit in Australia.